-Chevron operates and holds a 31 percent in a production-sharing contract for deepwater Block 14.
-In 2015, net daily production was 25,000 barrels of liquids from the Benguela Belize–Lobito Tomboco, Belize North, Benguela North, Tombua and Landana fields.
+Chevron operates and holds a 31 percent interest in a production-sharing contract for deepwater Block 14.
+In 2016, net daily production was 25,000 barrels of liquids from the Benguela Belize–Lobito Tomboco, Belize North, Benguela North, Tombua, Landana and Lianzi fields.

 natural gas commercialization

 Natural gas commercialization efforts are expected to monetize a total potentially recoverable resource of more than 3 trillion cubic feet of natural gas and approximately 110 million barrels of liquids through export sales of LNG and natural gas liquids (NGLs).
 Chevron participates in two major commercialization projects: Angola LNG Limited and the Congo River Canyon Crossing Pipeline.

 The 5.2 million-metric-ton-per-year LNG plant in Soyo is operated by Angola LNG Limited.
 Chevron holds a 36.4 percent interest in the project.
 The plant can process 1.1 billion cubic feet of natural gas per day, with expected average total daily sales of 670 million cubic feet of natural gas and up to 63,000 barrels of NGLs.